-“He stretches out the north over empty space; he hangs the earth on nothing.”
+“He stretcheth out the north over the empty place, and hangeth the earth upon nothing.”

-The Earth’s magnetic field makes compasses work so that boy scouts don’t get lost in the woods and ships arrive at the correct port.
+The Earth’s magnetic field makes compasses work so that Boy Scouts don’t get lost in the woods and ships arrive at the correct port.
 It actually moves over time.
-This means that navigators periodically need updated information on the position of the point for their charts.
+This means that navigators periodically need updated information on the position of the pole for their charts.

 Measurements taken over the last 150 years show that the Earth’s magnetic field is decaying.
-When Christ walked the hills of what is now known as the modern nation of Israel, the magnetic field was twice as powerful as it is today.
+When Christ walked the hills of Palestine, the magnetic field was twice as powerful as it is today.

-The Earth is much more dynamic and changeable than most people, including most scientists, think.
+The Earth is much more dynamic and changeable than most people, including many scientists, think.
 These rapid changes in the position of the magnetic pole and the rapid decay of the magnetic field offer evidence that the Earth is much younger than many people think.
 One of the world’s best known experts has shown that the decaying magnetic field means that the Earth could not be much older than the Bible’s genealogies indicate.
-Author: Paul A. Bartz